Black-hole mass estimation through accretion disk spectral fitting for high-redshift blazars: Results

 The three objects were selected to highlight the distinct capabilities of the MCMC SED fitting procedure.
 SDSS~J0131-0321 is included as a high-redshift case to demonstrate the method performance under strong IGM attenuation and to verify recovery of the disk peak at large cosmological distances.
 J064632+445116 exemplifies the case where a single spectral component can describe the data.
 Moreover, its SED includes high-frequency upper limits, thus showcasing the likelihood treatment of censored data and illustrating how upper limits influence the posterior without biasing mass inference.
 Finally, PKS~2149-306 was selected as a representative well-sampled source at lower redshifts.
 It has dense multi-wavelength coverage and satisfactorily converged MCMC chains (especially when IGM extinction is accounted for), providing a prototypical comparison for both complex and data-limited fits.

 Figure~\ref{fig:mass_edd_comparison} presents a compact four-panel comparison between our MCMC-derived estimates (including extinction) and values from the literature for the black-hole mass $M_{\rm BH}$ (left column) and the Eddington ratio $\lambda_{\rm Edd}$ (right column).
 Error bars indicate the 68\% range of values from the posterior distributions.
 The uncertainties in the Eddington ratio are typically larger than those in the black hole mass, as they also incorporate the uncertainty in the estimation of the mass accretion rate.
-All values from the literature, except one from \cite{Belladitta2022} that is based on the virial method\footnote{There is another complementary estimate of the black-hole mass in PSO~J0309+27, $M_{\rm BH} = (6.9^{+1.9}_{-1.7}) \times 10^{8}\,M_{\odot}$, which lies outside the 1 sigma confidence interval of the results of our work.}, have no reported uncertainties.
-The top row groups points by literature source (sources modeled in a specific paper are given a distinct marker) in order to test for paper-specific systematics: if the points from a particular study cluster consistently above or below the one-to-one line, that would indicate a method-dependent offset.
-Visual inspection of the top panels shows no evidence of systematic differences, with about half of the sample having higher black hole mass estimates than our MCMC fit results (up to a factor of five).
+All values taken from the literature, except three measurements obtained with spectroscopic methods (see also Table~\ref{tab:sample}), have no reported uncertainties.

+The top row presents source-by-source comparisons, with each object positioned at its original index on the x-axis.
+Points are grouped by literature source (each reference is represented by a distinct marker shape and color) to test for paper-specific systematics.
+Our MCMC estimates are shown as black circles, while literature values use colored markers with open symbols for spectroscopic measurements and filled symbols for SED-fitting results.
+MCMC asymmetric 68\% confidence intervals are displayed.
+Visual inspection of the top panels reveals no evidence of systematic offsets associated with particular studies, as points from each reference are distributed around our MCMC values without consistent clustering.
+Approximately half of the sample exhibits black hole mass estimates from literature that are higher than our MCMC results, with discrepancies reaching up to a factor of five in some cases.
+Notably, for sources where both spectroscopic and SED-based mass estimates are available in the literature, our MCMC results typically align more closely with the spectroscopic measurements.
 The bottom row uses identical marker shapes for a given literature group, but maps the marker color to the redshift.
 Trends with marker color could reveal biases that grow with $z$ (for example, stronger IGM attenuation, reduced photometric coverage of the disk peak, or calibration differences between optical and IR surveys that dominate at different redshifts).
 We find no indication of redshift-dependent trends in either black hole mass or the Eddington ratio.
 Interestingly, we find blazars accreting at high Eddington ratios, $\lambda_{\rm Edd} > 0.4$, both at $z \sim 2-3$ and $z\sim 5-6$.